MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/choose-how-to-manage-updates-to-office-365-proplus.md

 > [!IMPORTANT]
 > Because individual updates aren't available for Microsoft 365 Apps, you can't use Windows Update or Windows Server Update Services (WSUS) to download and apply individual updates to Microsoft 365 Apps.

-## Apply updates automatically from the Internet to Office 365 ProPlus
+## Apply updates automatically from the internet to Office 365 ProPlus
 <a name="Internet"> </a>

 This is the default setting for Microsoft 365 Apps.
-For example, if your users install Microsoft 365 Apps themselves from the Office 365 portal, Microsoft 365 Apps is configured to get updates automatically from the Internet.
+For example, if your users install Microsoft 365 Apps themselves from the Office 365 portal, Microsoft 365 Apps is configured to get updates automatically from the internet.
 No additional user or administrative configuration is needed.

-Even if you use the Office Deployment Tool to deploy Microsoft 365 Apps to your users, you can configure updates to be applied automatically from the Internet.
+Even if you use the Office Deployment Tool to deploy Microsoft 365 Apps to your users, you can configure updates to be applied automatically from the internet.

 This option might be a good choice for your organization if you have users who travel or work remotely and don't connect to the corporate network regularly.
 It's also the choice that requires the least amount of administrative effort.
 But, this option gives you the least amount of control over the update process.